patchamama/Bookstore-loans/README.md

 SECRET_KEY = os.environ.get('SECRET_KEY')
 ```

-- for deployment in Heroku, you'll need to create Procfile
+- for deployment in Heroku, you'll need to create a Procfile

 # Deployment